Rangel-h/Rangel-h.github.io/src/content/blog/post-15.md

 Data collection and cleaning

-Data analysis

-Predicts the availability of free docks
+Development of machine learning models

 Create a Streamlit app to visualize the predictions